Analysis of Airspan Networks & Atika Alliance: Resilient, Multi-Domain 5G Mission Critical Connectivity for the Defense Industry

 Introduction:

-3GPP Release 16 was “frozen” July 3, 2022.
-However, two key work items were not completed: Enhancement of the 5G RAN and the 5G Core network to support ultra-high reliability and low-latency communications (URLLC).
+3GPP Release 16 was “frozen” on July 3, 2020.
+However, two key work items were not completed: Enhancement of the 5G NR PHY for ultra-high reliability and low-latency communications (URLLC) in the RAN and in the 5G Core network.

 The enhancements, especially in the RAN, are essential for 3GPP New Radio (NR) to meet the ITU-R M.2410 Minimum Performance Requirements for the URLLC use case.
 That was to enable a whole new set of mission critical applications that required either ultra high reliability or ultra low latency (< or =1 ms in the data plane and < or =10ms in the control plane) or both.

-Yet URLLC in the RAN and the associated URLLC in the RAN Conformance Test specification still have not been completed (see below)!
+Yet URLLC in the RAN and the associated URLLC in the RAN Conformance Test specification still have not been completed (more below)!

 Overview of URLCC Enhancements: